Micro Industries

-Micro Industries was a computer hardware manufacturer from 1978 to 2015.
+Micro Industries Corporation was a privately held American computer hardware manufacturer and software developer from 1978 to 2015.
+Based in Ohio and founded by Michael A. Curran, the computer primarily provided engineering services and contract manufacturing services to original equipment manufacturers (OEMs) for most of its existence.
+In the early 2000s, the company expanded to providing embedded systems for retailers and the healthcare sector in the form of kiosks and other industrial quiet PCs.
+Curran shuttered the company in 2015, anticipating his retirement.

 History

 Michael A. Curran founded Micro Industries, a privately held company, in 1978, to provide engineering services to original equipment manufacturers (OEMs).
 Electronic contract manufacturing services soon followed.
-In 1982, Micro Industries entered the single board computer market through a second-source agreement with Intel, followed by similar agreements with National Semiconductor, Motorola, Philips, and Siemens.
+In 1982, Micro Industries entered the single-board computer market through a second-source agreement with Intel, followed by similar agreements with National Semiconductor, Motorola, Philips, and Siemens.
 The following year, the company began a comprehensive engineering and manufacturing automation program to accelerate product development and reduce overall product costs.

-In 1984 and 1985, Micro was named to the Inc 500 list.
-This helped make Micro Industries one of the first complete turnkey surface mount technology assembly facilities in the U.S. and one of the founding members of the Surface Mount Technology Association.
+Micro Industries was one of the first complete turnkey surface mount technology assembly facilities in the U.S. and one of the founding members of the Surface Mount Technology Association.
+In 1984 and 1985, Micro was added to the Inc. 500 list.

-In November 2015, Curran sought to retire and could not find a suitable replacement, so he closed the company to new business.
+In November 2015, Curran sought to retire and could not find a suitable replacement, so he closed the company.